Who is Matthew in the Bible?

 According to Irenaeus of Lyon (overdue 2nd century), Matthew preached the Gospel to several Jews.
 Clement of Alexandria is going on to mention that he did it for 15 years.
 According to Eusebius, Matthew traveled to different international locations after writing the Gospel attributed to him in Hebrew.

-Several writers cite “Ethiopia” as one of the international locations he evangelized; however, this united states of America is placed south of the Caspian Sea instead of in Africa.
+Several writers cite “Ethiopia” as one of the international locations he evangelized; however, the United States of America is placed south of the Caspian Sea instead of in Africa.
 Others have noted Persia, Macedonia, and Syria.

 The Martyrdom of Saint Matthew, with the aid of using Caravaggio